chin-rcip/cidoc_crm_fr/docs/v7.1.2/info/works_cited.md

         </tr>
         <tr>
             <td class="en">
                 <p>Linnean Society of London, Carl von Linné, Spencer Savage, and Benjamin Daydon Jackson.
-1945. <i>A Catalogue of the Linnaean Herbarium</i>.
+1945. <i>A Catalogue of the Linnæan Herbarium</i>.
 London: Printed for the Linnean Society of London by Taylor &amp; Francis, Ltd.</p>
             </td>
             <td>
                 <p>Linnean Society of London, Carl von Linné, Spencer Savage, et Benjamin Daydon Jackson.
-1945. <i>A catalogue of the Linnaean herbarium</i>.
+1945. <i>A catalogue of the Linnæan herbarium</i>.
 Londres, GB-LND : Printed for the Linnean Society of London by Taylor &amp; Francis, Ltd.</p>
             </td>
         </tr>
         <tr>